entegral/gobox/README.md

 ## Instructions

-gobox is intended as a library, not as a standalone application.
-The `examples` directory provides various usage scenarios, demonstrating how to integrate gobox into your applications.
+gobox is designed to be utilized as a library component within your projects, rather than as a standalone application.
+To guide you in implementing gobox's features, we have provided a comprehensive suite of tests.
+These tests not only assure the functionality of the library but also serve as practical examples.

+In the tests, you'll find various types implementing the tools and functionalities offered by gobox.
+These examples illustrate how to effectively use the `Row`, `MonoLink`, `DiLink`, and `TriLink` types, among other features.
+By studying these tests, you can gain insights into how to integrate and leverage the capabilities of gobox in your own applications.

+We recommend examining these tests to familiarize yourself with the library's usage patterns and to see the implementation of its key components in action.